yogeshchanekar/Microservice_SpringBoot/README.md

 Organized around business capabilities
 Owned by a small team
 The microservice architecture enables the rapid, frequent and reliable delivery of large, complex applications.
 It also enables an organization to evolve its technology stack.

+OR we can say that
+Microservice architecture, or simply microservices, is a distinctive method of developing software systems that tries to focus on building single-function modules with well-defined interfaces and operations.
+The trend has grown popular in recent years as Enterprises look to become more Agile and move towards a DevOps and continuous testing.